DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 Also notice `User` and `UserProfileView` are tightly coupled.
 If one changes it may cause the other one to change.
 That's usually bad, but not always.

-It's only bad if the coupled objects change frequently.
+It's only bad if the coupled objects change often.
 Let's say a `User` has settings.
 A user can have one and only one `Settings` object.
-Tight coupling in this case is probably ok.
+Tight coupling in this case might be okay.
 There may be little reason `Settings` needs further abstraction.
 The rest of the system can depend on the concrete type.
 But of course, it all depends on your application.